Berkshire County, Massachusetts: Law and government

 Berkshire County comprises only part of one district for the Massachusetts Senate due to its low population.
 The district consists of all 32 cities and towns in Berkshire County as well as the following 25 communities: Ashfield, Buckland, Charlemont, Colrain, Conway, Hawley, Heath, Monroe, Shelburne, Rowe and Whately, in the county of Franklin; Blandford, Chester, Granville, Southwick, and Tolland in the county of Hampden; Chesterfield, Cummington, Goshen, Huntington, Middlefield, Plainfield, Westhampton, Williamsburg and Worthington, in the county of Hampshire.
 Paul Mark (D) is the current Senator.

 The Massachusetts Governor's Council, also known as the Executive Council, is composed of eight individuals elected from districts, and the Lt.
 Governor who serves ex officio.
 The eight councillors are elected from their respective districts every two years.
 Berkshire County is part of the 8th District.
+County resident Tara Jacobs (D-North Adams), who took office in 2023, is the first woman from the county ever to hold a Council seat.

 The Council generally meets at noon on Wednesdays in its State House Chamber, next to the Governor's Office, to act on issues such as payments from the state treasury, criminal pardons and commutations, and approval of gubernatorial appointments such as judges, notaries and justices of the peace.

 See also the League of Women Voters of Massachusetts former page on counties (more detailed and with map) and its current page on counties (also useful).